 Brooks GuideRails technology allows hips, knees, and joints to move naturally, offering support when needed.
 Neutral runners may only require them to kick in when their stride is off.

 HOKA was designed entirely with stability in mind.
 It was a core foundation of their shoes because it allows runners to move quicker with less risk of injury.
-This is why they created a wide stable platform.
+This is why they created a wide stable platform with use of a J-frame.

 In fact, they call their heel system the “bucket seat”, like the seat of a race car.
 It cushions the heel and foot without posts or guide rails — this means the midsole remains more cushioned.